 Technology

-engineering team reviewing an AI system architecture diagram
+engineers reviewing an AI agent control-plane architecture

 ApproachBest forTypical latency overheadCost/lock-in profile